Pediatric brain cancer is now the most deadly childhood cancer.

-The Pacific Pediatric Neuro-oncology Consortium (PNOC) brings 225 clinicians and researchers together to push for breakthroughs.
+The Pediatric Neuro-oncology Consortium (PNOC) brings together the world's best 275+ clinicians and researchers to push for breakthroughs.

-PNOC is a consortium with a global presence with study sites in the United States, Canada, Australia, New Zealand and Switzerland.
+PNOC is a consortium with a global presence.
+We have collaborating centers within the United States, Europe, Asia, the Middle East and Australia.

 COLLABORATIVE

-Our approach is open source and global, and is making research accessible in real time, something never before seen in this field.
+PNOC’s approach is open source and globally collaborative, making research accessible in real time, something never before seen in this field.

 BY THE NUMBERS